 While it is never fun for a candidate to receive word that they did not get the job, there is one thing that makes the pill a little easier to swallow: genuine interview feedback.
 Oftentimes, the most frustrating part of rejection is the lingering question of ‘why?’, especially if the candidate had an interview that generally went well.
+Understanding how to give interview feedback is an important skill for hiring managers, and it’s a good topic to review often.

-What Is Interview Feedback?
+What is Interview Feedback?

-Why Is Interview Feedback Important?
+Why is Interview Feedback Important?

 1. Professional courtesy

-Not only do candidates want you to view them positively, but your company also needs the skills, expertise, knowledge, and talent that new candidates bring to your open positions.
+Not only do candidates want you to view them positively, but your company also needs the skills, expertise, knowledge, and talent new candidates bring to your open positions.
 Demonstrating professional courtesy helps your company stand out from others who do not.

 2. Candidate improvement